nyergler/nyergler.github.io/content/posts/2004-04-02-first-draft-rdfextract.md

   - development
 slug: first-draft-rdfextract
 ---
 I’ve just posted the first draft of [rdfExtract][1] , and am actively looking for comments and suggestions.
-As the linked page describes, rdfExtract is a pluggable <span class="caps">RDF</span> extraction class.
+As the linked page describes, rdfExtract is a pluggable RDF extraction class.
 What does that mean, exactly?
-Well, it means that if you want to handle the extraction in some different way (say, by lowercasing it or something), you just write a function that takes a string (the text to extract from), and returns a list of strings (the <span class="caps">RDF</span> blocks).
+Well, it means that if you want to handle the extraction in some different way (say, by lowercasing it or something), you just write a function that takes a string (the text to extract from), and returns a list of strings (the RDF blocks).

 I’m developing this for use in the new version of [ccValidator][2] .
-Instead of tacking support for <span class="caps">LINK</span>’d <span class="caps">RDF</span> onto the existing code for extraction, this will allow me to write a simple function which scans the incoming <span class="caps">HTML</span> for the appropriate <tt class="docutils literal"><<span class="caps">LINK</span>></tt> tag and retrieve the <span class="caps">URL</span> specified.
+Instead of tacking support for LINK’d RDF onto the existing code for extraction, this will allow me to write a simple function which scans the incoming HTML for the appropriate `<LINK>` tag and retrieve the URL specified.

 It’s been suggested that having rdfExtract return Python objects instead of strings would be useful (sort of like a generic [ccRdf][3] ).
 I agree, but don’t have time to do it now.
 Any other suggestion, comments, criticisms?
 Let me [know][4] .